rarebreed/protean-service/protean/docs/combat.md

 ### Tactical choices: GRAMS

-What makes retro somewhat unique is that it revolves around a tactical pool that must be split among different values.
+What makes protean somewhat unique is that it revolves around a tactical pool that must be split among different values.
 Pick 3 out of 5:

 - Guard: How open are you leaving yourself?